Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 - Do not keep your money free in a low light condition for way too long.
 Use artificial lights to provide sufficient light to the plant.

 - Place your money tree a few feet away from a heating source to increase the temperature for it.
-However, don’t place it too close as the heat can be harmful to the plant.
+However, don’t place it too close, as the heat can be harmful to the plant.